arsan13/expo-starter-template/README.md

 # An Expo starter template

-This template supports React Navigation for switching between screens and React Native Paper for building beautiful interfaces.
+This template supports [React Navigation](https://reactnavigation.org/) for switching between screens and [React Native Paper](https://reactnativepaper.com/) for building beautiful interfaces.

+## How to use

 Clone the project